Hey. Let me recommend you this Netflix original TV show “Making a murderer“.

 Second series that aired just last month (october 2018) focuses more on new investigation of what really happened to Teresa under Stevens new lawyer Kathleen Zellner, and Brennan story as well.

 It’s so controversial, it makes you sympathize with potential murdered.
 It keeps you on the edge of your seat with each new information.

-Very often I had to pause and just really soak in what I just witnessed, and I had to constantly remind myself that this is not basic tv show, it’s not actors, this is document, real life people, real stories and it still blows my mind.
+Very often I had to pause and just really soak in what I just witnessed.
+I had to constantly remind myself that this is not basic tv show.
+It’s not actors, this is document, real life people, real stories and it still blows my mind.

 You get to know the family and that is what really sucks you up into the story cuz you know this people and you believe their words not only cuz it makes much more sense but because it’s science and well that’s just facts.